nareshmaharaj-consultant/aerospike_udf/README.md

 In the application we are filtering on country regardless.
 Finally we call the method ```getAggregateQueryFilterResult(...)``` which returns the filtered aggregated data.
 It is worth noting that currently you **cannot** use an Aerospike Expression to do this.
+Although, that might change in the future.

 ```java
 @Override